-Subsequent to March 31, 2021, the Company executed an IBA with Nazko.
+Effective May 25, 2021, the Company executed an IBA with Nazko.
 This is in addition to the existing participation agreement with the Lhoosk'uz Dene Nation and Ulkatcho First Nation, the two Indigenous groups whose traditional territories overlap the Project's mine site.